 - Dorsal venous network: This web of veins extends across the back of the hand.

 - Cephalic vein: This large vein travels through the upper arm before branching near the elbow and into the forearm.
-It is often easily seen through the skin in the bicep region.
+It is often easily seen through the skin in the biceps region.

-- Basilic vein: Opposite the cephalic vein, the basilic vein travels through the arm near the tricep muscle on the underside of the arm.
+- Basilic vein: Opposite the cephalic vein, the basilic vein travels through the arm near the triceps muscle on the underside of the arm.

 Damage to these major veins and arteries, especially trauma to the forearm, can be fatal.